connect@weareguru.com

 The consumers who want to support local businesses already exist.
 They're 24% of the U.S. population.
 They're not a niche market.

 The question isn't whether to go after them.
 The question is: are you making it easy enough for them to choose you?
-Because right now, most aren't.
-And the brands that fix that problem first are going to take a lot of market share this holiday season and beyond.
+Because right now, most brands aren't.
+And the ones that fix that problem first are going to take significant market share this holiday season and beyond.

 The Bottom Line

 Shopping local isn't struggling because people don't care.
-It's struggling because most local businesses can't compete with the convenience infrastructure that national chains have spent decades building.
+It's struggling because most local brands and businesses can't compete with the convenience infrastructure that national chains have spent decades building.

 57% of barriers to shopping local are logistical: product variety (30%) and availability (27%) beat out higher costs (16%) by a landslide.